 - establish the IHS policy for national standards of practice for PAs

 - Background.
+A PA is a health professional who provides primary or specialty medical care in association with physicians and other members of the health care team.
+The IHS PAs are able to exercise autonomy in medical decision making and provide a broad range of diagnostic and therapeutic services.
 Because State laws governing PA standards of practice vary significantly, it is necessary to establish an IHS national scope of PA practice.
 The national scope of practice will provide basic guidance and reduce the complexity of monitoring multiple State regulations.

 - Education.
 All PAs employed by the IHS must be graduates from one of the following: